hotosm/osm-merge/docs/mvum.md

 this dataset is not used to produce the maps you can get from the Forest Service.

+#### Dixie National Forest

+In the current MVUM dataset for this national forest, for some reason a *30* has been prefixed to all the IDs, making the reference numbers wrong.

+#### Manti-LaSal National Forest

+In the current MVUM dataset for this national forest, for some reason a *5* or *7* has been prefixed to many of the IDs, making the reference numbers wrong.

+#### Fishlake National Forest

+In the current MVUM dataset for this national forest, for some reason a *40* has been prefixed to some of the IDs, making the reference numbers wrong.

 ### Doesn't Match The Sign

 There is an issue with the MVUM reference numbers not matching the